eldargab/upakovka/README.md

 This is an alpha quality software.
 Below is a list of issues we hope to fix soon:

 * There is no support for `package-lock.json`.
+* Supports only commonjs modules and ES2018 version of JavaScript
 * Although `.d.ts` files corresponding to `.js` modules will be included automatically, pure `.d.ts` declarations will be omitted.
 You have to list those manually under `.files`.
 * There is no support for code splitting scenarios where you want to put each file into exactly one package.